Submissions

 b) The name of the author/s, as well as their affiliation, their email address and their ORCID number.
 These last three pieces of information must be included in a footnote.
 All this information should be omitted in the anonymous versions.

-e) A summary, called contents, in body text of the numbered sections that make up the proposal.
+f) A summary, called contents, in body text of the numbered sections that make up the proposal.
 Example: 1.
 Introduction.
 2. State of the question.
 3. Methodology.
 4. Analysis.
 4.1.
 Qualitative.
 4.2.
 Quantitative.
 5. Discussion.
 6. Conclusions.
 Acknowledgments.
 CREdiT author statement.
 Bibliographic references.

-f) Titles of the sections.
+g) Titles of the sections.
 Number the sections up to a third level (1.2.3.).
 Do not number the bibliographical references section or the acknowledgments section and the CREdiT author statement section.

 We recommend that you consult an article from the last published issue so that you can see graphically how to proceed.
+Proposals that do not meet these standards will be automatically rejected.

 Inclusive language.
 CLAC is committed to equality between men and women, which is why it supports the use of linguistic techniques and procedures in this direction.